 GAT 399 Special Topics in Game Development (3 cr.)
+Prerequisite(s): None

 The content of this course may change each time it is offered.
 It is for the purpose of offering a new or specialized course of interest to the faculty and students that is not covered by the courses in the current catalog.